 I call on the Administration to continue the exemptions and negotiations with these important national security partners to find a solution and address the damage caused to American exporters.
 And the Administration will need to come to Capitol Hill to provide answers about the indiscriminate harm these tariffs are causing our local businesses.10

 New York Democrat Brian Higgins characterized the steel and aluminum tariffs as “bizarre” and questions why we didn’t give our allies a pass11 while Ohio Democrat Tim Ryan “Condemns President Trump’s Canadian and European Tariffs.”12 Ryan vexed over the impact on jobs and the economy.
-Perhaps he didn’t read up on the vast sums businesses must spend to comply with the EU privacy law, as detailed in this article on CSO.
+Perhaps he didn’t read up on the vast sums businesses must spend to comply with the EU privacy law.

 Now every day going forward U.S. employers will fear EU computer users because our allies would rather fine our companies than work together to find a privacy solution.
 As far as tariffs are concerned, the same lawmakers who failed to cry foul over privacy can be relied on to soothe the EU’s financial worries.